radian-software/radian/README.md

   open a new shell if you want them to be cleared.
 - If you already have Emacs packages installed, the setup script has no way of checking if they are outdated.
 You might want to run `M-x list-packages` to check if there are any updates available.
+To be extra safe, just `rm -rf ~/.emacs.d/elpa` and restart Emacs.

 ## Setup on Linux